-How to Support a Grieving Person:
+How to Support a Grieving Person

 It is easy to get caught up in the fear that you might say the wrong thing, but avoiding the grieving person or changing the subject away from the deceased can be very hurtful.
 Accept and acknowledge all of the feelings that the person grieving feels and avoid telling them how they “should” and “shouldn’t” feel, no matter how irrational it may seem.
 Feelings of guilt, anger, and blame are all normal and should be listened to without judgment.

 They may be struggling to process the “How’s” and “Why’s?” of the persons death.
 It’s not uncommon for the details of the death to be repeated.
 With each retelling, the pain can lessen, as they process the death.

 Instead of saying, “Let me know if you need anything”, say “I am going to the store, can I pick up something for you?” or “I made extra soup last night, can I bring you some?”
 Offer to help out with tasks, mow the lawn, pick up groceries, etc…